danwing/cidfi/draft-wing-cidfi.md

 Privacy:
 : The host-to-network signaling of the mapping from packet metadata to CID is only sent to CIDFI-aware network elements (CNEs) and is protected by TLS.
 The network-to-host signaling of network metadata is protected by TLS.
-For CIDFI to operate, the CNE never needs the server's identity, and the CNE is never provided decryption keys for the QUIC communication between the client and server.
+For CIDFI to operate, a CNE never needs the server's identity, and a CNE is never provided decryption keys for the QUIC communication between the client and server.

 Integrity: